Available Dogs

 NO LONGER AVAILABLE

 In Memory of Juaquin: Juaquin was a 3-year old spayed female blue merle ASCA Australian Shepherd.
-Her owner died when she lived on a houseboat in Sausalito and was used to going to the dog park every morning and hanging out on the docks the rest of the day.
-Juaquin was a vocal herder and very much a one-person dog that has not been around children much, though when exposed she tends to give them wide berth.
+Her owner died when she lived on a houseboat in Sausalito.
+She was used to going to the dog park every morning and hanging out on the docks the rest of the day.
+Juaquin was a vocal herder and very much a one-person dog that had not been around children much, when exposed she tended to give them a wide berth.
 She was cautious around strangers but Juaquin was very affectionate once she knew you.

 These dogs are in the most danger of being euthanized.